ShaoxiongYuan/ShaoxiongYuan.github.io/morning-notes/2026-03-21-week-review-war-week3-fomc-micron-photonics.md

 > **🏛️ FOMC Decision: Hold at 3.50–3.75%.
 11-1 Vote.
 Dot Plot: 1 Cut in 2026.
 Powell: "Not making progress."**
 >
 > The Fed delivered the most hawkish hold of the current cycle.
 The dot plot reduced 2026 rate cut projections from 2 to 1.
 The inflation forecast was raised to 2.7% for 2026.
 Powell's press conference removed all ambiguity: "We're not making as much progress on inflation as we had hoped."
-The dissenter (Miran) voted for a cut — meaning the committee is divided, but not in the direction markets wanted.
+The dissenter (Miran) voted for a cut, meaning the committee is divided, but not in the direction markets wanted.

 | Projection | Dec 2025 | Mar 2026 | Signal |
 |---|---|---|---|